 Our commitment to Responsible Research Assessment

-We also place high value on research with far-reaching impact on our academic disciplines, and across disciplinary boundaries, transforming our paradigms and theories, our understanding, our methodologies, creating new fields of research and generating significant new knowledge.
+We also place a high value on research with far-reaching impact on our academic disciplines, and across disciplinary boundaries, transforming our paradigms and theories, our understanding, our methodologies, creating new fields of research and generating significant new knowledge.
 We expect our staff to publish and promote their research outputs in ways that ensure the new knowledge generated is widely disseminated, and that the quality and significance of the research outcomes are recognised, maximising the potential for impact.
 We are strongly committed to open research, where that is possible, as means to ensure the global reach of our research both within and beyond academia.

 We are committed to assessing the quality of our research fairly and transparently and in line with the DORA principles, through:

-Assessing research outputs and other research contributions based on their intrinsic merit, highlighting that the scientific/intellectual content, and the impact (or potential impact) of that content, is what matters.
+- Assessing research outputs and other research contributions based on their intrinsic merit, highlighting that the scientific/intellectual content, and the impact (or potential impact) of that content, is what matters.

-Avoiding the use of the title or impact factor of the journal in which the work is published (or venue/route of publication for other types of output) as a proxy measure of quality; and never relying exclusively on metrics in research-output assessment, but supplementing these with expert peer opinion.
+- Avoiding the use of the title or impact factor of the journal in which the work is published (or venue/route of publication for other types of output) as a proxy measure of quality; and never relying exclusively on metrics in research-output assessment, but supplementing these with expert peer opinion.

-Being explicit about the criteria used to evaluate the outputs and outcomes of the research contribution of our staff, and the evidence we will seek to include in the evaluation.
+- Being explicit about the criteria used to evaluate the outputs and outcomes of the research contribution of our staff, and the evidence we will seek to include in the evaluation.

-Recognising the value of all relevant research outputs (such as articles, books, artistic outputs, patents, data sets, and software etc), as well as other types of contribution to the research environment/ecosystem, such as training early career researchers, leading open research initiatives, delivering high-quality research impact and policy influence, or delivering high-quality public engagement with research.
+- Recognising the value of all relevant research outputs (such as articles, books, artistic outputs, patents, data sets, and software etc), as well as other types of contribution to the research environment/ecosystem, such as training early career researchers, leading open research initiatives, delivering high-quality research impact and policy influence, or delivering high-quality public engagement with research.

+In addition, where we are aware of circumstances that have impacted a researcher’s output, we will take these circumstances into account in any assessment of contribution, recognising that the range of impacts may be broad.
 Our commitment to DORA reflects the importance we place on inclusive and team-based research and team science, aligned to our wish to support and enhance the career opportunities of all our staff, at all stages in their careers.

 Our commitments